beancount/docs/docs/exporting_your_portfolio.md

 By default, all holdings are exported as positions with a ticker symbol named the same as the Beancount commodity that you used to define them.
 If you have a holding of “AAPL” units, it will create an export entry for “AAPL”.
 The export code attempts to export all holdings by default.

 However, in any but the simplest unambiguous cases, this is probably not good enough to produce a working Google Finance portfolio.
 The name for each commodity that you use in your Beancount input file may or may not correspond to a financial instrument in the Google Finance database; due to the very large number of symbols supported in its database, just specifying the ticker symbol is often ambiguous.
 Google Finance attempts to resolve an ambiguous symbol string to the most likely instrument in its database.
 It is possible that it resolves it to a different financial instrument from the one you intended.
 So even if you use the same basic symbol that is used by the exchange, you often still need to disambiguate the symbol by specifying which exchange or symbology it lives in.
-Google provides a [<span class="underline">list of these symbol spaces</span>](http://www.google.com/googlefinance/disclaimer/).
+Google provides a [<u>list of these symbol spaces</u>](http://www.google.com/googlefinance/disclaimer/).

 Here is a real-life example.
-The symbol for the “[<span class="underline">CAD-Hedged MSCI EAFE Index</span>](http://www.blackrock.com/ca/individual/en/products/239624/ishares-msci-eafe-index-etf-cadhedged-fund)” ETF product issued by iShares/Blackrock is “`XIN`” on the Toronto Stock Exchange (`TSE`).
-If you just [<span class="underline">looked up “XIN” on Google Finance</span>](https://www.google.com/finance?q=xin), it would choose to resolve it by default to the more likely “`NYSE:XIN`” symbol ([<span class="underline">Xinyuan Real Estate Co. on the New York Stock Exchange</span>](https://www.google.com/finance?q=NYSE%3AXIN)).
+The symbol for the “[<u>CAD-Hedged MSCI EAFE Index</u>](http://www.blackrock.com/ca/individual/en/products/239624/ishares-msci-eafe-index-etf-cadhedged-fund)” ETF product issued by iShares/Blackrock is “`XIN`” on the Toronto Stock Exchange (`TSE`).
+If you just [<u>looked up “XIN” on Google Finance</u>](https://www.google.com/finance?q=xin), it would choose to resolve it by default to the more likely “`NYSE:XIN`” symbol ([<u>Xinyuan Real Estate Co. on the New York Stock Exchange</u>](https://www.google.com/finance?q=NYSE%3AXIN)).
 So you need to disambiguate it by specifying that the desired ETF ticker for this instrument is “`TSE:XIN`”.

 ### Explicitly Specifying Exported Symbols<a id="explicitly-specifying-exported-symbols"></a>